 I’ll be honest, I still have no clue how this recipe “came to be” in our family’s repertoire of dinners.😂 It just kinda showed up one day and we’ve been making it ever since – but I’m so glad it did!
 Garlic and citrus marinated chicken thighs are roasted and paired with a creamy zesty green sauce!
 It’s juicy, citrusy, full of bold flavors and incredibly easy to make!
 You’re going to love this Peruvian chicken dinner!

 Peruvian chicken, or Pollo a las Brasas, is a type of rotisserie chicken dinner originating in Peru.
 It’s traditionally made by roasting a whole chicken that’s been marinated in lots of spices and is always served with a spicy Peruvian green sauce called Aji Verde.
 The sauce is usually a mixture of cilantro, aji amarillo, huacatay and cheese that make it rich, creamy and the perfect compliment to your roasted chicken!

 How is mine different?
 The biggest difference is this recipe doesn’t include amarillo paste or aji amarillo.
 (Aji amarillo is a type of Peruvian chili pepper.)
 Since it’s a little difficult to find these ingredients where we live, we’ve had to supplement.
 Instead, we’ve replaced them with jalapeño and cilantro to mimick the the chili pepper flavor and still get some heat.

 Ingredients For Peruvian Chicken

 - Soy sauce: I recommend using low sodium soy sauce for this recipe.
 (It adds just the right amount of salt without being overly salty.)
-Need a gluten free version?
-Try using tamari or liquid aminos!

 - Garlic: You’ll need 6 cloves of garlic for your chicken marinade!